 Friday 14:50 – 15:45

-We have links with The QE Sixth form and Darlington College where we take GCSE Dance and BTEC Sport students for taster sessions where they can meet staff and students to find out more about the sports courses which are offered.
+We have links with The QE Sixth form and Darlington College where we take all Sport students for taster sessions where they can meet staff and students to find out more about the sports courses which are offered.

 Careers include but are not limited to: